Product Opportunity Assessment

 Personas are another tool for getting a deeper understanding of who you are building this product for.

-The product strategy describes your vision for what you are trying to create – not what you are trying to create today, but what you are shooting for over the next 2-5 years.
+The product vision describes your vision for what you are trying to create – not what you are trying to create today, but what you are shooting for over the next 2-5 years.

-- See an example of a real product strategy
+– See an example of a product vision

-- Learn more in our blog article, "Product Strategies in an Agile World."
+– Learn more in our blog article, “Product Strategy in an Agile World.”